ludlovian/emitter/README.md

 ### .on(event, handler)

-Adds an async hanlder for the event type.
+Adds a handler for the event type.
 Returns a function to remove.

 ### .off(event, handler)